vanathir/DH150-Assignment_1/README.md

     ![Screen Shot 2020-01-13 at 10 51 52 PM](https://user-images.githubusercontent.com/59623119/72331109-7ecdb600-366c-11ea-9790-5f48455b79ef.png)

 7. *Flexibility and efficiency of use*
-    - Definition: site should be easy for the navigator to use, whether they are experienced or inexperienced
+    - Definition: site should be easy for the navigator to use, whether they are experienced or inexperienced.
+There should be meny methods of being able to get to one solution.
-    - Ex. buttons
+    - Ex. buttons, short cuts
-    - The Contiki website does not do a good job of making sure the site is flexible and efficient to use because it is too crowded and has too much going on.
+    - The Contiki website does not do a good job of making sure the site is flexible and efficient to use because it would require one who is well versed with the website to be able to naviagte it easily.
+The system does not let the user choose what is the easiest way for them to navigate the website simply because there is too much going on.
+Whether you were experienced or inexperienced, the website only provides one way for the user to access a certain page.
+This makes it difficult to be efficient because you first have to learn about the website and how it works to be able to book a trip.
 As seen in the picture below, there are too many things on page: there is the survey to the right, the travel options in the middle, and a bar with various buttons on the left.
-Because of how many things are present on the page, it makes it difficult to navigate it and is clearly not as efficient as it could be.
+Because of the many things are present on the page combined with  the limited ways to access ceratin pages, it makes it difficult to navigate it and is clearly not as efficient as it could be.
     - Severity rating: 3
     ![Screen Shot 2020-01-13 at 11 12 47 PM](https://user-images.githubusercontent.com/59623119/72322079-47eea480-365a-11ea-98d6-74875944123c.png)